Stone Lodge School, Stone Lodge Road, Dartford, Kent, DA2 6FY

 Sixth Form Bursary

-In 2011-2012, the government launched the 16-19 Bursary Fund (known as the Sixth Form Bursary Fund).
-The Fund is to provide financial support to disadvantaged students in order to assist those students overcome specific barriers to their participation to ensure they remain within education.
+The Sixth Form Bursary Fund is to provide financial support to disadvantaged students in order to assist those students overcome specific barriers to ensure they remain within education.

 After meeting the eligibility criteria, in order to receive payments from the Bursary Fund, students must meet set criteria on attendance and punctuality, standard of work and behaviour.